lazor-kit/lazor-kit/README.md

 # LazorKit

-LazorKit is a collection of open-source packages for building Solana applications, including a smart wallet SDK, portal, and documentation.
+LazorKit is a collection of open-source packages for building Solana applications, including a smart wallet SDK, passkey sharing hub , and documentation.

 ## Packages